ovh/ovh-warp10-datasource/README.md

 Grafana - Warp 10 Datasource Plugin
 ======================================

-This is a plugin that allows Grafana 2 to support Warp 10 as datasource.
+This is a plugin that allows Grafana 3 to support Warp 10 as datasource.

 Installation:
 =============

-Copy the plugin folder **warp10** inside the folder for plugins in Grafana 2.
+Copy the content of the folder `dist` to a folder `warp10` inside the folder for plugins in Grafana 3.
-In most cases,  this path is located at [GRAFANA_INSTALL_DIR]/public/app/plugins/datasource/
+In most cases,  this path is located at `[GRAFANA_INSTALL_DIR]/data/plugins`.

 Use
 ===